This website uses cookies to ensure you get the best experience on our website. Learn more

 Naboisho Camp is the sister camp of nearby Encounter Mara, also located in the Naboisho Conservancy, and Rekero inside the national reserve, and it shares their focus on top-quality guiding.
 Guests at Naboisho often do an all-day game drive in the national reserve and the three camps occasionally share vehicles and guides.
 Guests booked into one camp often spend a night or two in the other, as the conservancy and the reserve complement each other very well.

 Outside is a long wooden deck with comfy chairs, and the grass in front of this area is kept short, giving guests a safe garden area for outdoor meals.
-On a previous visit we arrived late, in a heavy thunderstorm, and were greeted by a hot chocolate around a cosy fire in the lounge, whilst more recently in February 2019 we were welcomed with a refreshing dawa, a traditional East African drink made with lime and honey.
+On a previous visit we arrived late, in a heavy thunderstorm, and were greeted by a hot chocolate around a cosy fire in the lounge.

 A swimming pool was added in 2019 – rather a rare luxury in the Maasai Mara – and a second smaller dining area offering guests more space to spread out and relax, as well as a private dining location for those looking for a higher level of privacy.

 There are seven identical spacious tents and two very large family tents.
 With solid concrete plinths under the tents, stone walling in the open-air bathrooms and extensive use of decking, wooden pillars and makuti roof tiles, Naboisho Camp has something of the feeling of a contemporary country house, a mood accentuated by the stylish furnishings, including a pair of softly cushioned wicker chairs and a daybed in the vestibule at the front of each tent.
+For a quick pick me up, each room has a tea and coffee station, with an assortment of snacks in a cupboard.
 Solar power in the tents allows charging of batteries at any time.

-The en-suite bathroom includes a shower, double basins and flush toilet, as well as a storage area clothes and luggage.
+The en-suite bathroom includes an indoor and twin outdoor shower, double basins and flush toilet, as well as a spacious storage area clothes and luggage.

-Once you're inside any of the tents you are in very stylish and comfortable surroundings, but between them, you are essentially in the middle of the savanna, and after dark you'll be escorted every step of the way by a spear-wielding Maasai warrior.
+Once you're inside any of the tents you are in very stylish and comfortable surroundings, but between them, you are essentially in the middle of the savanna, and after dark you'll be escorted every step of the way by the camp staff.

 Although physically Naboisho is an impressive camp, its raison d'être, like that of nearly all the Mara's camps is game viewing, to which its location and environment are supremely conducive.
 Most of the vegetation in the immediate vicinity of the camp has been left as wild as possible: after the rains, tall grass grows close to the tents and natural thorn-bush scrub provides both shade and a habitat for birds (the very rare Karamoja apalis has recently been spotted) and countless small – and sometimes larger – animals.
 On our recent visit we went to sleep to the sound of lions roaring nearby and giraffe eating the vegetation around the tents.